 Green eyeshadow looks good on a variety of skin tones as well as eye colors.
-However, it is one of the most flattering choices for brown eyes and olive skin tone.
+However, it is one of the most flattering choices for brown eyes and olive skin tones.

 Green Eyeshadow Looks on Dark Skin?

 What color eyeshadow looks good on dark skin?
-This question keeps popping up in in Facebook and forums.
+This question keeps popping up on Facebook and forums.

-As a matter of fact, green eyeshadow, especially rich and deep green tones look awesome on dark skin.
+As a matter of fact, green eyeshadow, especially rich and deep green tones, looks awesome on dark skin.
 Any rich eyeshadow shade will make your eyes pop.
 Deep shadows stand out against your complexion.

 9 Quick Tips on How to Apply Green Eyeshadow